 We are a rapidly growing and profitable company focused on the provision of specialty property insurance.
 We focus on certain markets that we believe are underserved by other insurance companies, such as the markets for earthquake, wind and flood insurance.
 We provide specialty property insurance products in our target markets to both individuals and businesses.
-We use proprietary data analytics and a modern technology platform to offer our customers flexible products with customized and granular pricing on an admitted basis.
+We use proprietary data analytics and a modern technology platform to offer our customers flexible products with customized and granular pricing.
+We provide most of our products on an admitted basis, while having the flexibility to provide certain products on a non-admitted basis.
 We distribute our products through multiple channels, including retail agents, program administrators, wholesale brokers, and in partnership with other insurance companies.
-Our business strategy is supported by a comprehensive risk transfer program with reinsurance coverage that we believe provides both consistency of earnings and appropriate levels of protection in the event of a major catastrophe.
+Our business strategy is supported by a comprehensive risk transfer program with reinsurance coverage that we believe reduces earnings volatility and provides appropriate levels of protection in the event of a major catastrophe.
 Our management team combines decades of insurance industry experience across specialty underwriting, reinsurance, program administration, distribution, and analytics.

 Founded in 2014, we have significantly grown our business and have generated attractive returns.
 We have organically increased gross written premiums from \$16.6 million for the year ended December 31, 2014, our first year of operations, to \$252.0 million for the year ended December 31, 2019, a compound annual growth rate ("CAGR") of approximately 72%.
-For the six months ended June 30, 2020, we experienced average monthly premium retention rates above 90% for our Residential Earthquake, All Risk, and Hawaii Hurricane lines and approximately 89% overall across all lines of business, providing strong visibility into future revenue.
+For the nine months ended September 30, 2020, we experienced average monthly premium retention rates above 90% for our Residential Earthquake, Flood, and Hawaii Hurricane lines and approximately 90% overall across all lines of business, providing strong visibility into future revenue.

 In February 2014, Palomar Specialty Insurance Company was awarded an "A-" rating from A.M.
 Best Company (A.M.
 Best), a leading rating agency for the insurance industry.
 An "A-" rating is categorized by A.M.
 Best as an excellent rating and indicates a stable outlook.
 In April 2020, A.M.
 Best affirmed the "A-" rating for Palomar Specialty Insurance Company and affirmed our "A-" group rating for Palomar Holdings, Inc. In July 2020, Palomar Excess and Surplus Lines Insurance Company was also awarded an "A-" rating by A.M.
 Best.
 These ratings reflect A.M.
-Best's opinion of our subsidiaries' financial strength, operating performance, and ability to meet obligations to policyholders and is not an evaluation directed towards the protection of investors.
+Best's opinion of our subsidiaries' financial strength, operating performance, and ability to meet obligations to policyholders and are not an evaluation directed towards the protection of investors.